lkfink/lkfink.github.io/pages/research.md

 ### <a name="MET"></a>Conference on Music and Eye-Tracking (MET)

-In August 2017, Lauren Fink and [Elke Lange](https://www.aesthetics.mpg.de/en/the-institute/people/lange.html){:target="_blank"} organized the [Conference on Music & Eye-Tracking](https://www.ae.mpg.de/met17){:target="_blank"}, which was held at the Max Planck Institute for Empirical Aesthetics in Frankfurt, Germany. <br/>
+In August 2017, [Elke Lange](https://www.aesthetics.mpg.de/en/the-institute/people/lange.html){:target="_blank"} and I organized the [Conference on Music & Eye-Tracking](https://www.ae.mpg.de/met17){:target="_blank"}, which was held at the Max Planck Institute for Empirical Aesthetics in Frankfurt, Germany. <br/>

 Conference Program: [![Click here to view the MET conference program](icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/MET17-Konferenzbroschüre.pdf){:target="_blank"}   <br/>